anitaawuor/no-more-churn/README.md

     ROUND(SUM(CASE WHEN Churn = 'Yes' THEN 1 ELSE 0 END) / COUNT(*) * 100, 2) AS churn_rate_percent
 FROM customer_churn_analysis;

--- 2. Churn by Contract Type
+-- 2. Churn Rate by Contract Type
 SELECT
     Contract,
     COUNT(*) AS total,